TraeDungy/RoyaltyX/README.md

 - Data synchronization
 - Automated reporting

+### 🧾 Invoice Management
+- Invoice generation with royalty and fee calculations
+- Multi-currency support and tax handling
+- Customizable templates with preview and export
+- Dashboard with status tracking and bulk actions
+- Payment instructions with Stripe or PayPal links

 ### 📱 User Experience
 - Responsive design for all devices
 - Intuitive dashboard interface